- What information do scholarship recipients need to provide?

 When participating institutions nominate a student to receive a scholarship, they must provide the following information:

 - Preferred language (English or French)

-- Name (prefix, first and last name, preferred name)
+- Name (title/prefix, first and last name, preferred name)

 - Full contact information (residential mailing address, including apartment/unit; phone number; preferred email address)

 - Enrolment information (institution, department or faculty, program/degree type)

 They must also provide a copy of the student’s academic transcript (unofficial is acceptable) and resume/CV.
 The nomination will be ‘pending’ until all of this information is received.